 Why Park Manor Is An Awesome Place To Learn

 Park Manor is an Awesome Place To Learn because of the Learning, Caring and Connecting that happens here every day.
 Our school vision called the Panther Profile encompasses all that we as the school and parents community want for our students when they graduate from grade eight as Global Critical Thinkers Collaborating To Change The World.
 We are a community that fully integrates technology in ways that benefit students and accelerates their learning in an environment of Digitally Rich Learning Without Limits.
-As well, we are a community of learners, with a Staff Learning Centre where we track student achievement in written communication regarding open-ended critical thinking.
+As well, we are a community of learners, with a strong emphasis on developing caring and mindful future innovators.
 Furthermore, we provide many activities, teams, clubs, councils and events to make Park Manor a fun place to learn.

 Park Manor is a Learning Community that is always looking for ways to help all our students learn to the best of their ability.